eidsheim98/HTTPStatusCode/readme.md

 git clone https://github.com/eidsheim98/HTTPStatusCode.git
 ```

-Next, add this folder to path, to be able to run the file from anywhere on the computer
+Next, add this folder to path, to be able to run the file from anywhere on the computer.
+This line has to be run as administrator

 ```bash
 set PATH=%PATH%;C:/Users/{username}/.cmd